top of page

 • You have proof of insurance.

 After purchasing, the application form can be downloaded from the order received page or from your email notification.
 You will then be invited to a phone or zoom chat.
-On acceptance, you will receive the INTODogs Certified Dog Trainer logo and gain the additional title of INTODogs Certified Dog Trainer.
+On acceptance, you will receive the INTODogs Accredited Dog Trainer logo and gain the additional title of INTODogs Accredited Dog Trainer (ACT-KSA).

 As a member of the Charter group we can also offer you the Charter symbol for your site.